JorgitoR/Cornershop-s-Backend-Test/README.md

 # Specifications

 - Celery for async task setup
-- Slack to notify reminder form employer
+- Slack to notify reminder for employes
 - Django to develop the web project